 Q1.
 Are you a licensed trekking agency?

 Yes, we are a licensed trekking agency.
-We have been organizing tours, treks and expeditions for our valued clients for more then eleven years.
+We have been organizing tours, treks, and expeditions for our valued clients for more than eleven years.

 Q2.
 How do I book a trek with you?

 After choosing the trip you wish to join, the first step is to fill up the form available here (Book Now).
 A deposit has to be made in order to confirm the reservation.
 All details will be emailed to you to make it easy for you to book.
 The next step is to book a plane ticket to Asia and then get ready for an adventure of a lifetime.

 The cultural tour guides are quite proficient.
 The trekking guide (Sirdar) and his assistants speak a reasonable amount of English, good enough to explain to you about the places, local culture or any sight that catches your eyes.

 Q4.
 How big are the groups?

 We try to bring together a small group of like-minded people to give them a memorable and insightful travel experience, coupled with an invaluable opportunity to interact with each other in a fun-filled environment.
 Our travel group generally comprises of maximum 12 members.

 We need a minimum of 2 participants to run our fixed departure dates.
 For private trips, no minimum and maximum apply.